I earn commissions if you shop through the affiliate links on this page

 Getting back to the Teklanika River and the truck was a breeze from Sable Pass.
 Four miles of road without ever needing to pedal.
 We saw one other Grizzly off in the willows as we flew down the hill, but by the time we saw it, we were already past.
 The three days etched some incredible images and memories in my mind, and like always has driven me to find more time to explore this park.

-Future of the Park
+Future of the Park and Biking the Park Road

 It looks like next year the road will only be open to the East Fork at mile 43 because the Pretty Rocks landslide at Polychrome is accelerating and road maintenance isn’t able to keep up with it anymore.
 There’s no easy re-route, so East Fork may literally be the end of the road for a few years.
 This will also make biking the Park Road difficult as there is no easy way around the slump.
 This news already has me planning some future trips since the park will be much less crowded between Toklat and Wonder Lake.
 Stay tuned!